azoom-julio-quiezi/PrimeVueThemeGenerator/README.md

 - AzIcon component
 - Nuxt 3 framework

+**Plugin Setup:**
+The confirmation plugin is automatically copied to your project.
+For Nuxt 3, it will be auto-registered if placed in the `plugins/` directory.
+See the [Import Reference](#import-reference) section above for plugin registration when using `--skip-components`.

 #### AzBreadcrumb Component
 Custom breadcrumb component with AzIcon home icon and consistent styling.